← Back

 Economics and balance

 DeepSeek-V3 trained on 2,788,000 H800 GPU hours at an estimated cost of $5.6 million.
-Llama 3.1 405B trained for 30,840,000 GPU hours, about 11x more compute for a dense model in the same ballpark.
-NVIDIA's analysis reports up to 10x faster throughput and about one tenth the cost in those comparisons, which is why architecture choices can matter as much as cluster size.
+Llama 3.1 405B trained for 30,840,000 GPU hours.
+Those are not controlled comparisons, but they show why sparse architectures changed the cost discussion for frontier-scale training.
+NVIDIA's analysis reports up to 10x faster throughput and about one tenth the cost in those comparisons, with workload and implementation caveats.

 Mixtral 8x22B made the case concrete.
 Eight expert networks, 22 billion parameters each, 2 experts activated per token.
 Total parameters: 141B.
 Active parameters: 39B.
 The result was faster than dense 70B baselines while staying competitive among open-weight models at the time of release.

-Sparse activation ensures inference cost tracks only active parameters, with the router acting as a selector that decides which experts handle each token.
+Sparse activation makes compute scale closer to the active parameter count, with the router acting as a selector that decides which experts handle each token.
+Memory footprint, routing overhead, and serving complexity still depend on the full expert set.

 A significant MoE failure mode is expert collapse: if the router keeps sending most tokens to a few experts while others idle, you end up with a sparse model that behaves like a dense one.
 Traditional fixes add auxiliary losses that can fight the main objective, and DeepSeek-V3 reported an auxiliary-loss-free strategy for load balancing.